furybee/logger-ui/README.md

 ## Setup Logger UI as default channel

-In your `config/logging.php` file, add the following channel
+In your `config/logging.php` file, add the following channel:

 ```php
 'logger-ui' => [